ObjectPascal-Community/1brc-ObjectPascal/entries/ikelaiah/README.md

   * Converting Float as String to Int was a bit slow, so resorted to a lookup instead.
 This saves 30-45 seconds.
   * Re-arranged `if` statements in two places.
 This saves 10-15 seconds x 2 = ~ 30 seconds saving.

+* 1.8
+  * Revision release - Sequential approach.
+4-6 mins on my Inspiron 15 7510 laptop (a little improvement on speed).
+  * Removed double lookup on dictionaries.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details